arryllopez/raven/README.md

 # raven
-all in one TUI for analyzing device performance
+all in one TUI for analyzing laptop performance